tuannamnguyen93/DFKI_test_PhD/README.md

 Code by **Nguyen Tuan Nam**

 ## 1. Introduction
 This report briefly explains the process to reproduce the results of the paper "Cutting the Error by Half: Investigation of Very Deep CNN and Advanced Training Strategies for Document Image Classification (https://arxiv.org/abs/1704.03557)".
-The repository was written by Python 3.
+The repository was written in Python 3.

 ## 2. Installation